About the Organization

 - Build and manage relationships with prospects and donors through visits, correspondence, and regular communication.

-- Manage and assist senior leadership staff in gift solicitations; monitor progress against goals ensuring deadlines are met.
+- Partner with the CEO, senior leadership staff, and board in gift solicitations; monitor progress against goals ensuring deadlines are met.

 - Oversee all grants application processes, managing the full life cycle of funding (application, reporting, relationship development).